 While social media may not translate to instant conversion in the form of a completed application, posting on social is a great way for companies to get in front of their target audience, create employer brand awareness, build consumer trust, and influence potential talent to consider exploring careers with your company when they’re interested in new opportunities.
 To do this successfully, you just have to make sure you’re posting the right content to the right channels.

-Recruitics Director of Employer Brand Jillian Einck shares, “Social media is a great place to get your employer brand voice out there, engage directly with your audience of candidates and employees, and drive awareness.
+Recruitics VP of Employer Brand Jillian Einck shares, “Social media is a great place to get your employer brand voice out there, engage directly with your audience of candidates and employees, and drive awareness.
 And the great news is that everyone right now is at home and on social media due to social distancing!”